 Offices in the Palmer Center, 1005 W. Laurel

 Housing and Dining Services provides all services and resources related to Residence Halls, Residential Dining Services, University Apartments, Conference & Event Services, and the CSU Mountain Campus.

 Office in the Palmer Center, Room 111

 Residence Life provides educational opportunities, services, programs, and facilities that are designed to enhance each student’s total campus experience.
 Students who live in the residence halls have a choice of several different room and floor types.
-Students in the halls also have the option to join one of 20 Residential Learning Communities (RLCs) that are centered on students’ academic and personal interests.
+Students in the halls also have the option to join one of more than 20 Residential Learning Communities (RLCs) that are centered on students’ academic and personal interests.
 Students who live on campus have access to resources like professional staff as well as 24/7 security.
 Residence hall living allows students to actively participate in a variety of academic and social activities.
 These activities provide experiences in leadership development and co-curricular education that supplement classroom instruction and greatly enhance the quality of on-campus University life.

 A Housing Guide is mailed to all newly admitted students as part of the admissions packet.
 Inquiries from continuing students should be directed to Residence Life at (970) 491-4719 or email@example.com.

 Residential Learning Communities